 Grade I listed Curzon Street Station on the edge of Digbeth, has been on Historic England's Heritage at Risk Register since 2006.
 Recent research by Historic England has shown that Curzon Street Station is perhaps the finest surviving example in England, of a building designed to celebrate the arrival of the railway.
 The building sits in the area now proposed for Birmingham's High Speed Two (HS2) Station.

-Historic England's Historic Places Investigation Team are undertaking a Historic Area Assessment of Digbeth, encompassing the area from Curzon Street down to Digbeth High Street and out to the Spring Vale roundabout.
+Historic England's Historic Places Investigation Team have completed a Historic Area Assessment of Digbeth, encompassing the area from Curzon Street down to Digbeth High Street and out to the Spring Vale roundabout.
 This is intended to better understand Digbeth, by considering the area's character and significance, and inform further stages of work as plans for this remarkable area emerge.

 Also of interest...